XppaiCyberr/betrmint-countdown/README.md

 A Chrome extension that displays a countdown timer for the next BETRMINT game round, helping users never miss a chance to win up to 100X in Based tokens!

+**Latest Version: 1.1.0** - Now starts minimized by default for a cleaner browsing experience!

 ---

 ## 🖼️ Screenshot